iosappdeveloper/NSAttributedStringHTMLConversion/README.md

 NSAttributedStringHTMLConversion
 ================================

-Conver NSAttributedString to and from HTML string.
+Convert NSAttributedString to and from HTML string.
+Currently supports bold, italic, underline and text color attributes.

+E.g.

+\<strong\>This is HTML text.\</strong\>

+returns

+**This is HTML text.**

+in NSAttributedString and vice versa.